steventopper/TransRot/README.md

     3 NH4+ | 4 Cl- | 1F NH4+
     ```
     **Important:** While this option is enabled, Length of Cubic Space will not automatically increase and must be manually set to a proper value.
+<a id="choose-params"></a>
+- Choose All Interaction Parameters (true/false): Overrides automatic calculation of pairwise interaction parameters between atoms in a simulation.
+By default, [A, B, C, and D](#how-to-add-new-molecules-to-the-database) for interactions between any two unlike atoms are calculated using averages; more specifically, B is calculated using a linear average while A, C, and D use a geometric average.
+The interaction parameters file uses a custom file format, specified in [its own section](#interaction-parameters).
 - 0K Finale (true/false): Enables the final tooth to repeat itself at a static temperature of 0K.
 The output file for this tooth replaces the output file for the final tooth, and its movie file will be appended to the final output movie file.
 - Static Temperature (true/false): This option is designed to help with determining other values such as Max Translation Distance.
 When enabled, Number of Teeth and Points per Tooth will be considered as set to 1.
 During this tooth, the temperature will remain at the starting temperature.
 - Write Energies When Static Temperature (true/false): When Static Temperature is enabled, enabling this option saves the energy of the system to energies.txt after each attempted move.
 Enabling this option may cause TransRot to run significantly slower.